GuangjunZeng/g1_try/README.md

-# G1 Robot Scene Interaction
+# G1 Robot

-A contact-aware policy for retargeting SMPLX human motion to G1 humanoid robot in real-time.
+Some attempts and project reproductions.

 ## Initial result